 This unique multi-sport event will definitely challenge all athletes, from first time racers to professional competitors.
 As side from the physical challenge, the overwhelming beauty of the race course and the camaraderie of fellow racers will make this event one you won’t forget!

 Registration for the 2014 M22 Challenge is $125 which includes entry for one athlete, event shirt, event bag, and use of timing chip.
 There is no entry fee for spectators (other than National Park requirements), we encourage you to bring friends and family to cheer you on!
 Sorry but there are no refunds or transfers allowed.

 THE COURSE: RUN – BIKE – PADDLE

-The 22 mile-long course is designed to take the average athlete approximately two hours to complete.
 The M-22 Challenge will begin at Sleeping Bear Dunes National Lakeshore park (aka Little Glen Lake Picnic Area) located on the northwest corner of Little Glen Lake at 8:00am.